matthew-shaw/matthew-shaw.github.io/docs/blog/posts/predictability-paradox.md

 This is the myth of the clean handoff.
 A Jira ticket is a deeply lossy format for exchanging information.
 You simply cannot capture the nuance of legacy technical debt, brittle architectural boundaries, or complex domain logic within a user story's acceptance criteria.

 When we rely on cleanly separated management roles to hand information over to developers, we aren't creating efficiency.
-We are just paying a very expensive tax on the context.
+We are just paying an expensive tax on the context.
 The release train might arrive exactly on schedule, but because the context was lost in the handoffs, it is usually just delivering more [technical debt](modern-software-delivery.md#overload-on-systems) on time.

 ## The Estimation Theatre